 After a week, your gloves should be ready to use.
 But first, make sure that the inner glove is moist enough and feels good without feeling wet.
-If you find any water left inside of the glove after it has dried for days, then leave it out in some sunlight for another few hours before using it so the water will evaporate from within inside to dry it out completely.
+If you find any water left inside of the glove after it has dried for days, then leave it out in some sunlight for another few hours.
+The water will evaporate from within the inside to dry it out completely.

 How To Clean Baseball Glove In A Washing Machine?